The Capacity of Associated Subsequence Retrieval: Problem Statement

-In this paper, we want to characterize the fundamental limits of the GWAS problem, i.e., the region for the parameters of the problem that the reliable estimation of $\bold{s}$ is possible.
+In this paper, the goal is to characterize the fundamental limits of the associated subsequence retrieval problem, i.e., the region for the parameters of the problem such that the retrieval of $\bold{s}$ is possible.
 For this purpose, we derive the fundamental limits in two scenarios.
-First we study the problem in the case that we want to estimate $\bold{s}$ with zero-error-rate, which will be defined formally later.
-Second, we study the problem of approximating $\bold{s}$, where a positive error-rate of $\epsilon$ is acceptable.
-In the following definitions, first we define the achievable rates and then we define the capacity region of the problem in two cases.
+First, we study the problem in the zero-error-rate regime, meaning that no positive error-rate is allowed.
+Second, we study the problem of approximating $\bold{s}$ such that a positive error-rate of at most $\epsilon$ is acceptable.
+In the following definitions, first we define the achievable algorithms and rates and then we define the capacity of problem.